sinhrks/daskperiment/docs/source/index.rst

   - No need to set up server applications
   - No need to registrate on any cloud services
-  - Run on your customized Python shells
+  - Run on standard / customized Python shells

 -Intuitive user interface